godber/uberhip-hugo/content/posts/2021-10-28-metaverse-missing-link.md

 be surprised to discover settings on desktop browsers that permit this, I have not yet tried in this decade.
 I am looking forward to see how this evolves and if we can push this forward in some meaningful way.

+Edit: This post was originally posted on webvr.dev, which I am now decommissioning.